 We have chosen to use the DiRusso’s Italian sausages.
 They are a good quality uncured sausage with a great flavor.
 They come frozen and the grilling instructions on the back of the package say to grill them for 25 to 30 minutes over a medium heat.

 After 15 minutes we turn and rotate the sausages and set the lid of our grill aside.
-From here on out we will not be covering it.
+From here on out we will no longer be covering it.

 We place our wire mesh grilling skillet directly over the hot coals to allow it to get hot.
-We then pour our pasta sauce (Ragu Roasted Garlic) into a small sauce pot and place it onto the grill away from the heat, stir this every few minutes while you roast your peppers.
+We pour our pasta sauce (Ragu Roasted Garlic) into a small sauce pot.
+Place it onto the grill away from the heat.
+This needs to be stirred every few minutes while you roast your peppers.

 Move your sauce pot with you pasta sauce close to the heat and continue to stir every few minutes.